 This slow-moving, 30-minute ride provides 360-degree views of the Las Vegas Valley and the Strip.
 At 550 feet, the High Roller is the world’s tallest observation wheel.

 A few of the “cabins” even have an open bar ticketing option!
-You can buy your tickets on site or save money by buying in advance online or look for deals on Groupon.
+You can buy your tickets on site or save money by buying in advance online.

 10. Ride the Big Apple Coaster at New York-New York Hotel & Casino